avast/yaramod/docs/rtd/getting_started.rst

 Modules
 =======

-YARA is easily extensible with modules which provide you way to call C functions from your YARA ruleset.
-We realize that modules are important and yaramod therefore supports them.
-You might however run into functions which you do not recognize and can' find anywhere in upstream YARA.
+YARA is easily extensible with modules which provide you a way to call C functions from your YARA ruleset.
+We realize that modules are important and yaramod therefore supports all modules in upstream YARA.

-We at Avast use YARA daily and sometimes there are things we would like to match in our YARA rules something what is not accessible to the outside world so we improve existing or develop our own modules.
-What we can we share with the community and in the future, we would really like to see all the functions we have also in upstream YARA but that doesn't entirely depend on us.
-It's not like we are keeping it away becuase we want to keep it secret.
+We at Avast use YARA daily and sometimes there are things we would like to match in our YARA rules something that is not accessible to the outside world so we improve existing or develop our own modules and then supply yaramod with these modules as jsons.
+We will now describe how to use some custom modules.

-Our extensions of modules are integrated into yaramod but we realize that you might want to use this library even without our symbols and therefore there is a way you can request yaramod to not provide you anything additional.

-We have also incorporated this amazing `androguard-yara <https://github.com/androguard/androguard>`_ module which is not merged into upstream of YARA but we think it is very cool.
+First thing that needs to be done is to write each of the custom modules in a ``.json`` file in a similar way the upstream modules are written in (see `cuckoo module <https://github.com/avast/yaramod/blob/master/modules/module_hash.json>`_).
+Then you have two options on how to supply the modules to yaramod depending on your preference:

+* Supply the directory, where the custom modules are stored, to ``Yaramod`` constructor with parameter *modules directory* as described in the ``Yaramod instance`` section.
+This means yaramod will load modules from specified directory instead of the directory, where the default upstream modules are specified.

+* Supply the paths to the modules through environmental variable ``YARAMOD_MODULE_SPEC_PATH`` or ``YARAMOD_MODULE_SPEC_PATH_EXCLUSIVE``: Setting ``YARAMOD_MODULE_SPEC_PATH="<path to first module>:<path to second module>:<path to third module>"`` means that you want to use the default YARA modules together with three aditional module specifications.
+Any number of paths separated by colon can be specified here.
+When the ``YARAMOD_MODULE_SPEC_PATH_EXCLUSIVE`` environmental variable is set instead, yaramod will only consider the custom modules and no other modules will be available.
+Note, that when both variables are set yaramod throws an error.

+* You can combine the two options and load modules from specified directory and additionaly some modules specified via ``YARAMOD_MODULE_SPEC_PATH``.

+When yaramod gets multiple different jsons describing the same module, it merges both specifications and builds module with functionality of boths specifications.
+We can merge structures, functions, add overloads of functions and more.
+An exception is thrown when there is type inconsistence or other conflict between the two specifications.

 VirusTotal symbols
 ==================